anatGindin/yearlyProject/README.md

 # yearlyProject
-Wellcome to uor yearly project!
+Wellcome to our yearly project!